 Those interested in being a Coach within the KVHA must complete in full and submit an application for the division of interest that they would like to coach.
 Coaching application links are posted on the KVHA home page prior to each season when coach recruitment is in force.
 Applications are reviewed, criminal background checks are conducted, and a formal interview with the KVHA Coach Selection Committee is then conducted.
 Selected candidates are submitted to the KVHA Board for approval before a team will be awarded.

-Once selected, the Head Coach is ultimately in charge of his or her team.
+Once selected, the Head Coach is ultimately in charge of their team.
 This means that they assume responsibility for all team personnel, credentials and conduct, financial dealings and other aspects of the team within the scope of the By-laws and regulations set forth by KVHA, MAHA and USA Hockey.

 NON ROSTERED PLAYERS/COACHES ON THE ICE OR BENCH